Particle Acceleration Time due to Turbulence-Induced Magnetic Reconnection: Results

 Figure \ref{tacc123} shows histograms of the acceleration time, $t_{acc}$, as a function of the evolution of the system, calculated for all identified reconnection sites in the jet for the three conditions (eqs. \ref{tacc1}, \ref{tacc2} and \ref{tacc3}) in units of L/c.
-The distribution evolution of the corresponding parameters $\Delta$, $\theta$, and $\sin\theta$ is given in Appendix \ref{appendix:rec_rate} and the corresponding distribution of reconnection velocities in Figure 4 of \citetalias{Medina-Torrejón_2023}.
+The distribution evolution of the corresponding parameters $\Delta$, $\theta$, $\sin\theta$, and $v_{\rm rec}$, the reconnection velocity normalized by local Alfvén velocity is given in Appendix \ref{appendix:rec_rate}.

 The green line (formed by square symbols) in Figure \ref{tacc123} corresponds to the average acceleration time evolution.
 Before $t=30 L/c$, i.e., before the development of turbulence induced by the CDKI, there are almost no reconnection layers.
-The exception are a very few events detected in the middle panel.
-The associated acceleration time, as inferred from condition II in this panel, is very large due to the very small reconnection velocities in such epochs (see Figure 4 in \citetalias{Medina-Torrejón_2023}).
-Interestingly, they occur around $t \sim 25 L/c$, where acceleraton is mainly due to curvature drift in the wiggling magnetic field at the jet spine \citepalias[see][]{Medina-Torrejón_2023}.
-In the condition I (top panel), at small $\theta$, the magnetic field of the reconnection sites has small deviation from the original guide field.
-We see in this regime the longest acceleration time values especially between dynamical times 35 and 45 L/c.
-After t= 45 L/c the average acceleration time is $t_{acc} \sim 250$ L/c.
+The exception are a very few events detected in the top panel.
+The associated acceleration time, as inferred from condition I in this panel, is very large due to the very small reconnection velocities in such epochs (Figure \ref{hist-delta-theta-figure}; see also Figure 4 in \citetalias{Medina-Torrejon_2023}).
+Interestingly, they occur around $t \sim 21-25 L/c$, where acceleration is mainly due to curvature drift in the wiggling magnetic field at the jet spine \citepalias[see][]{Medina-Torrejon_2023}.
+We see in this regime the longest acceleration time values especially below t=30 L/c.
+After t= 30 L/c the average acceleration time is $t_{acc} \sim 250$ L/c.
 In condition II (middle panel), there is a decrease of the acceleration time, as expected, to an average $t_{acc}\sim 50$ L/c between dynamical t= 30 to 60 L/c.
 We find that most of the fast reconnection events lie in the condition III (bottom panel), having large $\theta$ and large $v_{in}$, with an average acceleration time $t_{acc} < 30$ L/c.
 We expect that particle acceleration will be predominantly influenced by these reconnection sites.